 I’ve lost count, but a number of our lady customers tell me that they really, really appreciate the time we take to explain things.
-Especially that our service writers and technicians treat them with respect as smart customers, “not like a dumb blond.”
+We provide factual and useful information.
+Our service writers and technicians treat?everyone with respect as smart customers, “not like a dumb blond.”
 That’s a quote from one of our customers and I’ve heard several variations that express the same sentiment.
 It’s hard to believe that repair shops ignore or mistreat half, or over half of their customers like that.
-I have not actually taken a census of the customers who bring in their car, but I think more than half are women.
-Fact is, automotive shops often short-change their customers with regard to educating their customer about their car and their repair needs.
+I have not actually taken a census of the customers, but I think more than half are women.
+Fact is, automotive shops often short-change their customers with regard to educating their customer about their car, repair needs and critical information.
 A few extra minutes and minimal effort to explain would go a long way.

 Here at Bryan’s, we want a long term relationship of service with our customers, not just a transaction.
 It makes me very happy to know that we have a strong reputation for being helpful to our customers.
 We take the time to explain, it’s easy, doesn’t take much time and builds a better relationship.
 I would think that most automotive shops know that their female customers or any customer, are not mechanically inept.
 Rather, customers are often not automotive fluent, regardless of whether they are a man or woman.
 This would be especially true of people who are younger.
 Cars are much more complex than when I was growing up and learned how to do basic maintenance and repairs with my Dad.
 This opportunity has slipped away, it’s hard to do even basic maintenance on many modern cars at home.
 The learning process has been taken away in some sense by our better, but more restrictive technology.
 Restrictive in the sense that it requires more specialization, tools and equipment.
 Automotive is becoming a lost language.
 There is a solution, bring your car to us and we will share with you what we know about your car.
 The hands-on experience with Dad we can’t duplicate, but sharing knowledge, that we can do and you can become more fluent in Automotive.